homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 “He'll make good all right,” she says.
 “You can tell that from just lookin’ at him, and he comes off’n a good fam'ly.”

+***

-Well we goes to New York, and I was waitin’ round the lobby o’ the hotel for the baggage to come in, when Kelly, the secretary, calls me over to the desk.
+Well, we goes to New York, and I was waitin’ round the lobby o’ the hotel for the baggage to come in, when Kelly, the secretary, calls me over to the desk.
 He pointed out a name on the hotel book and ast me who was it, because the guy was registered as belongin’ to us.
 “William Baker Junior, Boston Baseball Nine,” was what it says.
 Do you get that?
 “Boston Baseball Nine.”
 Before I ever seen him, I knowed just what he was goin’ to look like, and when I seen him, he looked just like I knowed he was goin’ to.
 But he was a big bird—so big he couldn't no clo’es big enough.
 He looked like as if he was goin’ to bust right through ’em.
 His hair was plastered back off’n his forehead, and his shirt and tie would’ve made a rainbow jealous.

 He come up to me and says: “Is this the head coach?”